alttch/eva3/doc/items.rst

 Device
 ======

-Multiple cvars, units, sensors and multiupdates can be merged in logical groups called **devices**.
+Multiple CVARs, units, sensors and multiupdates can be merged in logical groups called **devices**.
 It's completely up to you how to merge items into device, but it's recommended to keep them in one or several separate item groups.